shrihari1999/react-native-web/README.md

 This is my first react app.

-Download the repo and run 'npm start' to start the application/
+Download the repo and run 'npm start' to start the application.